 Most recently, engineers working to bring the system up to current standards determined that a misaligned pipe, the result of an error in the original engineering of the Back River Sewage Treatment Plant, is constricting flow to the facility, causing a 10-mile backup of sewage (fixing this serious problem has been called "the Headworks Project").

 If sewage overflows into basements, rivers, and the Harbor are not enough, serious financial concerns accompany the problem.
 Hundreds of millions of dollars have been paid by Baltimore rate payers since 2002 when the City entered into a consent decree with the Department of Justice.
 The consent decree agreement required the City to undertake major repairs to the system and gave it 14 years to comply.
 Unfortunately, and disturbingly, the consent decree deadline expired on December 31, 2015, with the City far from achieving many of its goals to eliminate sewage overflows within city limits.
 In addition, reducing pollution from sewage overflows is critical if the City is to meet its requirements for implementing the Chesapeake Clean Water Blueprint.

 Amended Consent Decree

-The proposed consent decree consists of two phases.
+The Modified Consent Decree consists of two phases.
 The first includes completing the Headworks Project by 2021.
 The city contends this fix will eliminate 83 percent of the sewage overflows.
 Other repairs and upgrades will also be made to the collection system around the city.
 In the second phase, the Department of Public Works (DPW) will assess the integrity of the upgrades, then make additional repairs as needed to bring the reductions to 99 percent by 2030.

 What It Will Take to Fix the Pipes